nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 ## Elbow Method
 ![wcss_elbow](https://github.com/user-attachments/assets/c30687ac-34f8-4e9c-8390-744c6dd61dec)
 - The Elbow Method involves plotting within-cluster sum of squares (WCSS) against k and looking for the elbow, the point where the curve forms a kink or angle at some k.
 - The angles appear in the curve at values of 3 and 4 for k.
-Since the curve appears linear after 4, k=4 is the better option.
+- Since the curve appears linear after 4, choosing $k=4$ is the better option per Elbow Method guidlines.

 ## Silhouette Method
 ![silhoutte_score](https://github.com/user-attachments/assets/82dfa82a-c228-41d0-ab94-b378bad8cd7a)
-- The value of k with the highest Silhouette Score is 2.
+- The value of $k$ with the highest Silhouette Score is 2.
-- The Silhouette Scores for k=4 and k=6 are not too far off from the score for k=2.
+- The Silhouette Scores where $k=4$ and $k=6$ are lower, but not too far off from the score for $k=2$.
+- Choosing $k=2$ would be best, but $k=4$ and $k=6$ can be chosen as well per Silhouette Method guidelines.

 ## Choice of k Clusters
-From analysis of results from both methods, we would choose k=4, since it is the best choice from the Elbow Method and the Silhouette Score is not too far off from the highest score at k=2.
+From analysis of results from both methods, we would choose $k=4$ clusters, since it is the best choice from the Elbow Method and the Silhouette Score is not too far off from the highest score at $k=2$.

 # K-Means Cluster Segments
 Clusters were labeled based on analysis of the average values for each RFM metric in each cluster.
 The 4 clusters are Churned, New Customers, Loyal Customers, and One Time Big Spenders.

 ![segment_pie](https://github.com/user-attachments/assets/695491ee-89f4-48f9-8c35-3beee28d7890)
-- New customers make up around 30% of the total customers.
+- **New Customers** make up around 30% of the total customers.
-- The churned and one time big spenders combine to around half the total customers.
+- **Churned Customers** and **One Time Big Spenders** sum up to around half the total customers.
+- **Loyal Customers** make up 15% of total customers and is the segment with the fewest customers.

 # K-Means Clustering Validation
 - The clusters are not significantly imbalanced and cluster sizes are acceptable.
 - The Silhouette Score for the clustering is around 0.49, which is moderate clustering quality and indicates room for improvement.
 - The true optimal k may have been a higher value like 8 or 10, but such values were not tested due to high computational requirements and runtime.
-Common practice is said to be picking a value for k between 2 to 6.
+Common practice is said to be picking a value for $k$ between 2 to 6.

 # RFM Segments
 In addition to K-Means, customers could also be segmented using RFM metrics.
 The method is to set rules or thresholds based on RFM scores and assign the customer to a segment.
-The following are some common marketing labels that will be used in this project:

-The customers have been segmented according to their RFM scores using common labels in marketing.
+The customers have been segmented according to their RFM scores using common labels in marketing as follows:

 - **Champions**: These are the best customers, with the most recent and frequent purchases and with the most dollar spendings.